Skip to main content

 Windmill

 Windmill is an open-source workflow engine and developer platform designed to build internal tools, including endpoints, workflows, and UIs.
-It supports coding in multiple languages such as TypeScript, Python, Go, Bash, SQL, or any Docker image, alongside low-code builders.
+It supports coding in multiple languages such as TypeScript, Python, Go, Bash, SQL, Rust or any Docker image, alongside low-code builders.

 Windmill was designed by developers for developers, ranging from semi-technical (low code builders) to senior/staff software engineers with high standards for production-grade yet flexible and customizable with code.
 Windmill was built to address the challenge of turning high-value code containing business logic, data transformation, and internal API calls into scalable microservices and tools without the usual heavy lifting.